-DPP Business & Tax have decades of experience in handling serious fraud cases, where POCA legislation is involved.
-Our dedicated team of fraud solicitors work around the clock to ensure we get our clients the best possible outcome, and are on hand to offer professional, honest legal advice when needed.
+DPP Business & Tax have decades of experience in handling cases involving serious fraud, where POCA legislation is involved.
+Our dedicated team of POCA specialist solicitors work around the clock to ensure we get our clients the best possible outcome and are on hand to offer professional, honest legal advice when needed.

 If you’ve been accused of a crime, you could be facing one of two orders from the Proceeds of Crime Act.